Impact Statements

 Judith's Impact Statement

-an 89 year old woman who can only with great difficulty walk to my
+year old woman who can only with great difficulty walk to my property

-property which for 15 years I haven’t been able to use.
-I can’t
+which for 15 years I haven’t been able to use.
+I can’t get

-get workmen to come over to repair the terrible deterioration that
+workmen to come over to repair the terrible deterioration that the

-the cottage has suffered as we have no usable track, which I offered
+cottage has suffered as we have no usable track, which I offered to

-wonder how you can equate this behaviour with your daily lives but
+you can equate this behaviour with your daily lives but then it

-then it hasn’t impinged or affected you in any way so you continue
+hasn’t impinged or affected you in any way so you continue with the

-with the myth that you are saving a valued piece of land from a two
+myth that you are saving a valued piece of land from a two tyre

 is mine.
 There the parity stops, they were allowed to put in a two